Gaetz Wingman Joel Greenberg Set to Plead Guilty in Sex Crimes Case

 Greenberg’s expected plea will turn him into a valuable asset for the government.
 It could also spell trouble for Gaetz, Greenberg’s former wingman and political ally, who himself is currently under investigation for his role in the alleged sex ring, including the trafficking charge.

-The Thursday court filing, however, does not provide details into which charges Greenberg will plead guilty to, or the conditions of his agreement with the U.S. Attorney’s Office.
+The Thursday court filing does not provide details of which charges Greenberg will plead guilty to, or the conditions of his agreement with the U.S. Attorney’s Office.

 However, two sources familiar with the investigation have said Greenberg will likely not be able to shake off the sex trafficking charge.
 A conviction for sex trafficking a minor carries a mandatory minimum sentence of 10 years in prison.